RH203/expense-app-flutter-udemy/README.md

 ## Contributions

-I really appreciate the contribution from the community.
+I really appreciate the contribution from this project.
 If you would like to contribute to this project, please follow the steps below:

 1. Fork this repository.
 2. Create a new feature branch (`git checkout -b feature/new-feature`).